ahmedabuamra/Maze-Navigating_Robot/README.md

 Now you should have all the software you need to start working.

 To get started:
-- Switch on your robot
+- Switch on your robot.
 - Connect to it using blueman.
-- You should see that is shows a message like ```Serial port connected to /dev/rfcommX```
+- You should see that is shows a message like ```Serial port connected to /dev/rfcommX```.
 - This means that your system has successfuly connected to the device and that it is present at ```/dev/rfcommX```, where X is an integer that denotes the channel you're connected on.
 - Remember that number as you'll need it to communicate with the device.

 Now you can test the device to make sure that it is working.
-Open up a terminal and write the following
+Open up a terminal and type in the following:
 ```
 sudo su
 echo "F 1000" >> /dev/rfcommX